-Growing up Guthrie, Arlo was surrounded by such renowned artists as Pete Seeger, Lee Hays, Ronnie Gilbert, Sonny Terry, Brownie McGhee, and Ramblin’ Jack Elliott to name only a few.
-Not surprisingly, Arlo drew from these in influences and he in turn became a delineative artist bridging generations of folk.
+Growing up Guthrie, Arlo was surrounded by such renowned artists as Pete Seeger, Lee Hays, Ronnie Gilbert, Sonny Terry, Brownie McGhee, and Ramblin’ Jack Elliott, to name only a few.
+Not surprisingly, Arlo drew from these influences and he in turn became a delineative artist bridging generations of folk.
 He and Pete Seeger created a legendary collaboration that was sustained for over forty years.
 The last Pete & Arlo show was in November 30, 2013 at Carnegie Hall, only a few months before Pete passed away at the age of 94.

 In 1965, a teenaged Guthrie performed a “friendly gesture” that proved to be fateful.
 Arlo was arrested for littering, leading him to be deemed “not moral enough to join the army.”
 Guthrie attained international attention at age 19 by recounting the true events on the album Alice’s Restaurant in 1967.
 The Alice’s Restaurant Massacree has become an anti-establishment anthem and an essential part of the Thanksgiving holiday season, still broadcast widely on terrestrial, internet and satellite radio.
 Alice’s Restaurant achieved platinum status and was made into a movie in 1969, in which Arlo played himself, by the esteemed director Arthur Penn.
 1969 also brought Arlo to the rock festival of the ages – Woodstock.
 His appearance showcased Arlo’s hit Coming Into Los Angeles, which was included on the multi-platinum Woodstock: Music From The Original Soundtrack And More (1970).